willWallace-RIT/Passivegravgenlogistics/README.md

 5. The wheel transitions onto the next incline and repeats.

 6. at the apex the wheel rolls onto a steeper ledge that only renders the wheel inert the pillar itself move downward under weight while generating elecricity with resistance. similar to a piano hammer striking a tuned spring or dynamo and regenerative braking.

+7. at the base on either side is a track with the original include to start the wheel moving anew.

 Multiple nodes can be connected together in a distributed field: